hqcasanova/vue-task/README.md

-# Task challenge in Vue 3.3 + Firebase - Work in progress
+# Task list challenge in Vue 3.3 + Firebase + Tailwind

-Based on Code Vertiser's [free challenge](https://www.codevertiser.com/reactjs-challenge-4-crud-tasklist-app).
+Based on Code Vertiser's [free React challenge](https://www.codevertiser.com/reactjs-challenge-4-crud-tasklist-app).
+Firebase and Tailwind were not part of the challenge originally.

 ## Recommended IDE Setup